nchursin/ApexIntentionActions/README.md

 ## Installation
 ### Manual

-1. Download [a release](https://github.com/nchursin/ApexSmartSnippets/releases "Releases page") to your Sublime Text Packages folder.
+1. Download [a release](https://github.com/nchursin/ApexIntentionActions/releases "Releases page") to your Sublime Text Packages folder.
 To find it go to `Preferences -> Browse Packages` (`Sublime Text -> Preferences -> Browse Packages` on Mac).
-2. Remove version number from package folder name.
+2. Change folder name to `Apex Intention Actions: Show available actions`.
 3. Restart Sublime if needed.

 ## How to use it